bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ---
 layout: layout.njk
 tags: posts
-title: A Response To Rich Harris
+title: A Response To "Have Single-Page Apps Ruined the Web?"
 ---

-# A Response To Rich Harris
+# A Response To "Have Single-Page Apps Ruined the Web?"

 [Rich Harris](https://twitter.com/rich_harris) is a well-known web developer who works on [Svelte.js](https://svelte.dev/), a novel
 Single-Page Application (SPA) framework.